OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/steering-minutes.md

 ## News on Oscar's DFG grant

-This is the TRR 199 (there only seems to be only an announcement (in German) at https://www.uni-kl.de/aktuelles/news/news/detail/News/grosser-erfolg-fuer-die-tu-kaiserslautern-neuer-dfg-sonderforschungsbereich-in-der-mathematik/ But googling for TRR 199 should give everybody information soon.
+This is the TRR 199 (there only seems to be only an [announcement](https://www.uni-kl.de/aktuelles/news/news/detail/News/grosser-erfolg-fuer-die-tu-kaiserslautern-neuer-dfg-sonderforschungsbereich-in-der-mathematik/) in German).
+But googling for TRR 199 should give everybody information soon.

 ## Situation on Deliverables